Founding partners

 A range of specialists from research institutes, government, philanthropic organisations and civil society are backing our mission to discover ocean life from the surface to full ocean depth.

-The Ocean Census Advisory Board, along with a specialist Science Committee, is in the process of being established in order to provide support, guidance and independent oversight of Ocean Census.
+The Ocean Census Advisory Board, along with a specialist Science Committee, is in the process of being established in order to provide support, guidance and independent oversight of the Ocean Census.

 The management, governance and core funding of the programme is provided by the founding partners, The Nippon Foundation and Nekton.